ctp-eos/ctp-eos/README.md

 What will be YOUR PART to play into the coming CTP Age? *Get involved TODAY!!!
 Via C-domain!*

+### SEEKING PROJECT SPONSORS AND DONORS

+If you would like to consider to be a project sponsor to this REVOLUTION CTP Energy Linux Community Project (CTPELCP) please connect and contact with via our socials!

+Project sponsors will also get a banner add RIGHT HERE below this line showing THEIR SUPPORT for CTP Energy to lead humankind into a new postquantum era with a new postquantum science from C-domain, itself, and our future!

+The temporal barriers have been crossed!
+NOW IT IS TIME TO CONNECT OUR WORLD TO OUR NEW FUTURE!!!

 <!---
 ctp-eos/ctp-eos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.